 This week, U.S. EPA announced the call for applications for its Office of Research and Development’s (ORD) 2020 Regional/ORD Community of Science Networking (ROCS-Net) Program to the EPA Regions.
 The program provides an opportunity for region, state and tribal scientists and engineers to visit an ORD research facility for discussions with ORD scientists about collaborative research opportunities, regional and state priorities and cross-cutting issues.
-This year, the ROCS-Net event will be held on June 2-4, 2020, at the EPA facility in Cincinnati, OH, and will focus on research related to water quality, land remediation, homeland security and materials management.
+This year, the ROCS-Net event will be held during the week of October 19, 2020, at the EPA facility in Cincinnati, OH, and will focus on research related to water quality, land remediation, homeland security and materials management.

 ROCS-Net is designed as an orientation program for scientists who have had limited engagement with ORD and would benefit from a greater understanding of ORD capabilities and expertise.
 An important goal of the program is to develop a community of science between ORD and its partners and strengthen science across the Agency and beyond by establishing new connections and providing a path to future collaborative opportunities (see attached program overview).
 To further enhance this goal, this year 11 tribal scientists (one per region plus one from Alaskan Native Villages) will be invited to join 20 state scientists (two per region) and 10 regional scientists (one per region) in the ROCS-Net Program.